-1.1 Installing LDAP Support to Re-Link LISTSERV
+1.1 LDAP Support is Required

-Beginning with LISTSERV 15.5, if you plan to install or re-install LISTSERV with DBMS support, or otherwise need to re-link the 'lsv' executable for any reason, you MUST first install LDAP support on your machine.
+LISTSERV requires that LDAP support be installed on your machine, whether or not you use LISTSERV's LDAP features.
 For Linux servers, this may not be an issue, as OpenLDAP is generally installed by most distributions by default.
 For other unix variants, your mileage may vary.